401st Air Expeditionary Group: Combat in the European Theater

 A little over a month later, on 20 February, the group earned its second DUC for an attack on the Erla Maschinenwerke aircraft manufacturing facilities in Leipzig, Germany.
 Despite fighter attacks and battle damage to the group's planes, 100% of the group’s bombs fell within 1000 feet of the aiming point.
 Beginning in October 1944, the unit concentrated its attacks on Axis oil reserves.

 In addition to strategic missions, group operations included attacks on transportation, airfields, and fortifications prior to the Normandy invasion.
 On D-Day the 401st attacked Normandy beachhead areas dropping bombs five minutes before troops landed.
-The following month it provided close air support for the breakthrough at Saint-Lô, it also supported the siege of Brest in August and Operation Market Garden in September.
+The following month it provided close air support for Operation Cobra, the breakthrough at Saint-Lô, it also supported the siege of Brest in August and Operation Market Garden in September.
 During the Battle of the Bulge in December 1944 and January 1945, the unit attacked transportation and communications in the battle area.
-It supported airborne forces involved in Operation Varsity in March 1945.
+It supported airborne forces involved in Operation Varsity, the airborne assault across the Rhine, in March 1945.

 The group's worst accident occurred in December 1943 when a Fortress which failed to get off the ground careened over farmland and came to rest after crashing into a cottage on the edge of the village of Deenethorpe.
 The surviving members of the crew just had time to evacuate the wreckage and warn the villagers of the imminent explosion of the bomb load before it detonated damaging many houses in the village.
 The blast was felt in Kettering nine miles away.

 Lt Carl Hoag, a navigator with the group was awarded the Distinguished Service Cross for navigating his damaged plane back to UK from a mission to Bohlen.
 Lt Hoat was blinded in one eye and his vision in other eye impaired by injury.
 Despite these injuries, he was able to provide the pilot with directions to safely return the plane and crew to Deenthorpe.

 The group flew its last combat mission on 20 April 1945 against Brandenberg.
 The group had flown 254 combat missions from Deenethorpe airfield, 91 aircraft were lost in action with the lowest loss rate of any group in Eighth Air Force.
 The group's heaviest combat loss had occurred on 28 May 1944 when it lost seven aircraft.

 After V-E Day, the group flew missions to Linz, Austria to evacuate British and French prisoners of war.
-It also flew Trolley sightseeing missions at low level, flying ground support personnel over the Ruhr and Frankfurt am Main to see the damage that had been done as a result of their efforts.
+It also flew "Trolley" sightseeing missions at low level, flying ground support personnel over the Ruhr and Frankfurt am Main to see the damage that had been done as a result of their efforts.

 The group was alerted for redeployment to the Pacific Theater and the last plane departed Deenethorpe on 3 June.
 The ground echelon sailed on the on the fifth.
 Upon arrival in the US, personnel were granted thirty days leave, reassembling at Sioux Falls Army Air Field, South Dakota, but plans had changed and personnel were either transferred to Boeing B-29 Superfortress units or processed for discharge and the group was inactivated.